|Pilot 1st Lt. Billy Ray Ramsey, O-014608 (MIA / KIA) Austin, TX

 Crashed January 14, 1944

-Built by Douglas.
-Delivered to the U. S. Marine Corps (USMC).
-Assigned to squadron VMSB-236.
+Assigned to the U. S. Marine Corps (USMC) to Marine Scout Bombing Squadron 236 "Black Panthers" VMSB-236.
 No known nickname or nose art.

-On January 14, 1944 took off on a dive bombing mission against
+On January 14, 1944 took off from Munda Airfield on New Georgia piloted by 1st Lt.
+Billy Ray Ramsey with gunner Sgt Charlie J. Sciara on a dive bombing mission led by Major McDaniel against

-a flat spin over St. Georges Channel northeast of Rabaul.
-When this aircraft failed to return, it was officially listed as Missing In Action (MIA).
+a flat spin over the Saint Georges Channel northeast of Rabaul.
+When this aircraft failed to return, this aircraft was officially listed as Missing In Action (MIA).

 John Sciara (brother of Charles Sciara)